-(D) Flow Through Project Exemptions-A contractor, including subcontractors working for the contractor, constructing, repairing or remodeling facilities for a specific exempt entity, may purchase tax exempt tangible personal property and materials incorporated into or consumed in the project if the exempt entity furnishes to the contractor a project exemption certificate.
+- (D) Flow Through Project Exemptions-A contractor, including subcontractors working for the contractor, constructing, repairing or remodeling facilities for a specific exempt entity, may purchase tax exempt tangible personal property and materials incorporated into or consumed in the project if the exempt entity furnishes to the contractor a project exemption certificate.
 Tangible personal property and materials that can only be used for one construction, repair or remodeling job which are actually used up in performing the contract are consumed.
-Examples include sandpaper[, fuel to run equip-ment] and drill bits that are actually used up in the performance of the exempt contract.
+Examples include sandpaper[, fuel to run equipment] and drill bits that are actually used up in the performance of the exempt contract.
 Items that are not consumed are hand tools, drinking water coolers, hardhats and bulldozers.
-For purposes of this flow through exemption an exempt entity is limited to:

-1. Political subdivisions exempt under Article III section 39(10) of the Missouri Constitution;

-- 2. Federal government and its instrumentalities; - 3.
+For purposes of this flow through exemption an exempt entity is limited to: - 1.
+Political subdivisions exempt under Article III section 39(10) of the Missouri Constitution; - 2.
+Federal government and its instrumentalities; - 3.
 Religious organizations; - 4.
 Charitable organizations; - 5.
 Elementary and secondary schools, public and private; [or] - 6.
 Higher education institutions, public and private[.]; - 7.
 Missouri Department of Transportation; or - 8.
 Jackson County Sports Complex Authority.

 AUTHORITY: section 144.270, RSMo [1994] 2000.
 Original rule filed June 13, 2000, effective Dec.
 30, 2000.
 Emergency amendment filed Aug.
 14, 2007, effective Aug.
 28, 2007, expires Feb.
 23, 2008.
-Amended: Filed Aug.
-14, 2007.
+A proposed amendment covering this same material is published in this issue of the Missouri Register.